microeinhundert/radonis/packages/radonis/README.md

 const flashMessages = useFlashMessages()

-// Check if some flash message exists: console.log(flashMessages.has()) // => `true` or `false`
+// Check if any flash message exists: console.log(flashMessages.has()) // => `true` or `false`

-// Check if some error flash message exists: console.log(flashMessages.hasError()) // => `true` or `false`
+// Check if any error flash message exists: console.log(flashMessages.hasError()) // => `true` or `false`

-// Check if a specific flash message exists: console.log(flashMessages.has('errors.fieldName.0')) // => `true` or `false`
+// Check if some specific flash message exists: console.log(flashMessages.has('errors.fieldName.0')) // => `true` or `false`

-// Check if a specific error flash message exists: console.log(flashMessages.hasError('fieldName.0')) // => `true` or `false`
+// Check if some specific error flash message exists: console.log(flashMessages.hasError('fieldName.0')) // => `true` or `false`

-// Get a specific flash message: console.log(flashMessages.get('errors.fieldName.0')) // => `required validation failed on fieldName`
+// Get some specific flash message: console.log(flashMessages.get('errors.fieldName.0')) // => `required validation failed on fieldName`

-// You can also omit the index to automatically get the first item if an array: console.log(flashMessages.get('errors.fieldName')) // => same as `errors.fieldName.0`
+// You can also omit the index to automatically get the first item from an array: console.log(flashMessages.get('errors.fieldName')) // => same as `errors.fieldName.0`

-// You can also get a specific error flash message like this: console.log(flashMessages.getError('fieldName')) // => same as `errors.fieldName`
+// You can also get some specific error flash message like this: console.log(flashMessages.getError('fieldName')) // => same as `errors.fieldName`

 // Get all flash messages: